jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (2) A person who is required to give information or produce evidence under subsection (1) must— (a) give the information:
   (b) produce the evidence as soon as practicable.
-(3) A person who contravenes subsection (2) commits an offence and is liable on conviction to the penalty set out in section 67F(5).
+(3) A person commits an offence and is liable on conviction to the penalty set out in section 67F(5) if the person— (a) contravenes subsection (2); or
+  (b) wilfully gives false information or provides false evidence under subsection (2).
 (4) In this section,—
   - **authorised person** has the meaning given in section 61(3)
   - **honorary fish and game ranger** means a person appointed to be a fish and game ranger in an honorary capacity under section 26FA(2) of the Conservation Act 1987